on-prem/tinycore-kernel/README.md

 Build a [TinyCore Linux](http://tinycorelinux.net/) kernel, modules, and firmware extensions

+Kernels and modules are built automatically by GitHub Actions and can be [downloaded from Bintray](https://bintray.com/on-prem/tinycore-kernels/linux).

 # Getting Started

   1. Install build dependencies: `tce-load -wi git compiletc coreutils bc`